metrorailings/OwlBlog/content/posts/week-4-insights.md

 I can't say enough good things about the Packers and their offensive line.
 Continuity in coaching and personnel has served this team very well.

 Rodgers is having a ball of a time.
+Even celebrating with Matt LeFuck.Good for them.